 Classroom teaching for bachelor’s and master’s programmes and in continuing education: COVID certificate required

-As of 20 September 2021, students and lecturers must have a valid COVID certificate (proof of vaccination, recovery or testing) for courses and examinations in bachelor’s and master’s programmes, as well as in onsite continuing education.
-This will enable locations to be utilised to full capacity, and masks will not need to be worn once students have reached their seats.
+Since 20 September 2021, students and lecturers have been required to have a valid COVID certificate (proof of vaccination, recovery or testing) for courses and examinations in bachelor’s and master’s degree programmes, as well as in on-site continuing education.
+This enables locations to be utilised to full capacity, and masks do not need to be worn once students have reached their seats.

 Random checks of certificates will be carried out; if requested, the COVID certificate must be shown together with photo identification (e.g. student ID, identity card, passport, SwissPass).

 Students without a COVID certificate will also need to be able to continue their bachelor’s or master’s studies.
 BFH will therefore provide these students with teaching materials/presentations on the learning platform at the minimum, and they will be informed in good time of the digital alternatives available to them.

 Due to the special requirements of the courses, a digital alternative is rarely possible at the Bern Academy of the Arts (HKB).
 Classroom teaching will therefore continue here without full application of the COVID certificate rules, but in compliance with the current mask and social distancing requirements.
 Teaching areas may be filled to two-thirds of capacity only.